 Adrian Kay Wong observes the intimate and familiar by depicting daily life in isolated, encapsulated moments.
 Composed with a deliberate and measured simplicity, his paintings preserve a stillness that feels cohesive, sentimental, and familiar.

-Wong often employs a visual alliteration that occurs in the basic construction of his shapes, repeated forms, and reoccurring motifs.
-Not only does this repetition of form allow for individual components to fit together quite naturally, but it also develops a larger narrative through these modular elements.
-The puzzle-like arrangements are intensified by a flatness that subverts the usual perception of depth through figure and ground.
-This ambiguity of visual hierarchy levels the attention between primary subject, contextual elements, and abstract color forms.
+Wong often employs a visual alliteration that manifests itself in the basic construction of his shapes, use of repeated forms, and reoccurring motifs.
+By segmenting his surfaces into forms that are collectively representational, but independently functioning as abstract shapes, these modular elements explore interactions between primary subject and contextual elements.
+Wong's puzzle-like arrangements are intensified by a flatness that subverts the usual perception of depth and visual heirarchy.

-The paintings are distinctive in their sensitivity to the quieter, more mundane, and sometimes even melancholic settings of the everyday.
-Wong attempts to discover the inherent beauty in these scenes often overlooked – the sedentary, the subtle, the unnoticed.
+The paintings are distinctive in a sensitivity to the quieter, more mundane, and ordinary settings of the everyday.
+Wong attempts to discover and glorify the sentimentalities in these scenes often overlooked – the sedentary, the subtle, the unnoticed.

 interviews / features